Keenan Watson

 Keenan Watson (born 3 March 1988) is a retired South African long jumper.

 He finished sixth at the 2006 World Junior Championships, won the gold medal at the 2007 African Junior Championships, finished eighth at the 2007 All-Africa Games and ninth at the 2008 African Championships.
 He also competed at the 2009 Summer Universiade without reaching the final.

-His personal best jump is 7.89 metres, achieved in March 2008 in Pretoria.
+His personal best jump is 8.11 metres, achieved in March 2008 in Stellenbosch.